 A pregnant woman doing cocaine can be damaging to both the mother and the unborn baby.

-Cocaine should not be used at any stage of pregnancy.
+Cocaine should not be used at any stage of pregnancy, as ingesting cocaine when pregnant can cause harm to the unborn child.

 What Happens When a Pregnant Woman Uses Cocaine?